OlivierCrt/MobotSim/README.md

 ---
 ##  Documentation

-For more technical informations, please refer to the [documentation folder]([https://github.com](https://github.com/OlivierCrt/MobotSim/blob/main/Documentation_G4.zip)) in this repository.
+For more technical informations, please refer to the [documentation folder](https://github.com/OlivierCrt/MobotSim/blob/main/Documentation_G4.zip) in this repository.
+Just exctract and open index.html.

 ---